pointhi/kicad-color-schemes/README.md

 # kicad-color-schemes

-Want to change the color scheme of KiCad?
+Want to change the color scheme of your KiCad?
 You've come to the right place!

-## How to select & install a theme
+## How to Select & Install a Theme

 The instructions below assume the following:
 * The user is using a command line interface (CLI).